mcwalrus/go-jitjson/README.md

 `go-jitjson` is a Go library that provides just-in-time (JIT) JSON to allow defered marshaling and unmarshaling until if, or when the data is actually needed.

-## Highlights
+## Key Features

-- 🚀 Improved performance for JSON datasets by avoiding unnecessary parsing
+- 🚀 Improve performance for JSON datasets by avoiding unnecessary parsing
-- 💾 Reduced memory usage when working with multiple JSON objects
+- 💾 Reduce memory usage when working with multiple JSON objects
 - 🔄 Seamless integration with existing Go JSON interfaces
-- 🏃‍♂️ Improved handling of streaming JSON data
+- 🏃‍♂️ Improve handling of streaming JSON data
+- 🧩 Dynamic type parsing of JSON

 ## Installation